waggle-sensor/summer2021/Lee/work-log.md

 * You can see on the debug node for example, {"_msgid":"63bb3921.ad62e8","topic":"rpi-dht22","payload":"28.00","humidity":"81.00","isValid":true,"errors":0,"location":"DHT","sensorid":"dht11"}, which means that need to change "payload" to "msg.payload = msg.payload and return msg;" in the temp function nodes as shown like this:
 ![image](https://user-images.githubusercontent.com/56851781/122780611-fef24500-d27c-11eb-8cc3-712e4d2b1e75.png)

-* can check the output on terminal as well as the debug node
+* can check the output on terminal as well as the debug node + UI (e. hostIPAddress with ui http://192.168.1.53:1880/ui)
 ![image](https://user-images.githubusercontent.com/56851781/122780019-6f4c9680-d27c-11eb-99d9-b45d86bb5adb.png)

-* can check the output on terminal as well as the debug node
 ![image](https://user-images.githubusercontent.com/56851781/122780452-d9fdd200-d27c-11eb-8664-b6f74379acb1.png)

 * Presentation Contents 2: Query SDR on Node-RED
 * Trouble: Accessing and Querying SDR no problem on the terminal like this:![image](https://user-images.githubusercontent.com/56851781/122793311-0c153100-d289-11eb-814f-c3d49d6c64c4.png) but couldn't get access to do that on Node-RED.
 The issue was that everything sent to ignore, so http request ignores everything from inject,